Complete the 12 sentences below. Choose the best answer for each one.

 Wrong!

-The usual formal collocation is "pose".
+The formal collocation is "pose" a threat.

-4The campaign was designed to ............... of the warning signs of carbon-monoxide poisoning.
+4The campaign was designed to ............... awareness of the warning signs of carbon-monoxide poisoning.

 Wrong!

-The standard collocation is "raise awareness".
+The standard collocation is "raise" awareness.

-5The hillside road was closed after several hours of ............... loosened the newly repaired surface.
+5The hillside road was closed after several hours of ............... rain loosened the newly repaired surface.

 Wrong!

-The natural weather collocation is "heavy rain".
+The natural weather collocation is "heavy" rain.

-6After the overnight shift, she asked for ............... and declined the delicate jasmine blend.
+6After the overnight shift, she asked for ............... tea and declined the delicate jasmine blend.

 Wrong!

-7The trustees were ............... when the promised restoration funds failed to materialise.
+7The trustees were ............... disappointed when the promised restoration funds failed to materialise.

 Wrong!

-The idiomatic intensifier for this emotion is "deeply disappointed".
+The idiomatic intensifier is "deeply" disappointed.

-8Given the forensic evidence, it is ............... that the painting left the gallery by accident.
+8Given the forensic evidence, it is ............... unlikely that the painting left the gallery by accident.

 Wrong!

-9The soup was excellent, but the basket contained only ............... and a few broken crackers.
+9The soup was excellent, but the basket contained only ............... bread and a few broken crackers.

 Wrong!

-Bread that is no longer fresh is normally called "stale bread".
+Bread that is no longer fresh is normally called "stale" bread.

-10Several students struggled to stay awake during the ............... on medieval tax records.
+10Several students struggled to stay awake during the ............... lecture on medieval tax records.

 Wrong!

-11A ............... at the balance sheet was enough to reveal the missing decimal point.
+11A ............... glance at the balance sheet was enough to reveal the missing decimal point.

 Wrong!

-The idiomatic collocation is "quick glance".
+The idiomatic collocation is "quick" glance.

-12The council rejected another ............... outlet near the school and encouraged independent cafés instead.
+12The council rejected another ............... food outlet near the school and encouraged independent cafés instead.

 Wrong!

-The established term for mass-produced takeaway meals is "fast food".
+The established term is "fast" food.

 Done.